chaup15/cse15l-lab-reports/lab-report-1-week-2.md

 2. Remotely Connecting
 - In the terminal, type in `$ ssh cs15lsp22zz@ieng6.ucsd.edu` (where `zz` is replaced your assigned username)
-- A series of message will pop up when logging into the account will pop up and ask:
+- A series of messages will pop up when logging into the account will pop up along with the question:
 > `Are you sure you want to continue connecting (yes/no/[fingerprint])?`
 - Don't be afraid.
-Type `yes` and enter, and everything will be fine
+Type `yes` and enter, and everything will be fine.
+I promise.
+Otherwise, ask Professor Gerald or tutors for help.

 4. Running Some Commands
 5. Moving files with `scp`